Bad behaviour, especially a child’s,

 ‘I know.
 I know.
 There…’

 Rook’s mind was a jumble of twine, his inventions somehow always ahead of him.
 Out of control.
-The holographic map now seared onto Coda’s retina was exactly one such invention.
-The blueprint of the bunker was available to all, of course, though no true Bunker Rat had ever set so much as an eye on it.
-Maps were an intimate affair to Bunker Rats.
-Every Bunker Rat possessed their own map etched into their mind, a most complex sensory web of information, cultivated over years of underground dwelling, that guided them through the gloomy depths of the earth.
-No two maps were the same, thus, no two Bunker Rat travelled the underground the same way.
+The bright holographic map now seared onto Coda’s retina was exactly one such invention.
+The blueprint of the bunker was available to all, of course, though no true self-respecting Bunker Rat would demean him or herself by consulting it.
+Maps were a more intimate affair to the Bunker Rat than mere markings on paper.
+Cultivated over years of underground dwelling, the knowledge of every nook and cranny, every twist and turn, every chute and ladder; was first-nature, entrenched into the soft matter of the Bunker Rat brain like so much earth.
+A most complex sensory web of information, reflection of each individual’s life of explorations through the gloomy depths.
+No two of these memory-maps were the same, thus, no two Bunker Rat travelled the underground the same way.
 And it was a matter of excessive pride, almost a code of the Bunker Rats—if such a thing could be said to exist—that it should be so.

 Coda vehemently defended Rooks unconventional method.
 In her eyes, Rook was the way out.
 So, she made her peace with the fact that not a single one of his off-beat ventures was not a work in progress, to say the least.